wadevenz/FEB24-T1A3-Terminal_Application/README.md

 The basic functionality of this application revolves around the creation of a central csv file that initialises with three headers: name, pin and balance.
 User inputs will populate these fields as lists, and will be called upon for features listed below.

 #### Small Functions
 There are a few smaller functions utilised throughout this application that check conditions, assign variables and return data to enable the main functions to work.
-Ill quickly discuss these as they will be refeered to later.
+Ill quickly discuss these as they will be referred to below.

 ##### ask_name
 ![ask_name](docs/ask_name.png)

-The function asks the user to input a string and assigns the input to the object 'name'.
+The function asks the user to input a string and assigns the input to the variable 'name'.

 ##### ask_pin
 ![ask_pin](docs/ask_pin.png)

-This function also asks user to input a 4 digit pin.
+This function asks user to input a 4 digit pin.
 The input is put through two conditions with a single if statement to check whether the input contains only numbers with the isdigit() method and also if the input is only 4 digits in length with the method len(pin).
-If conditions are met or True, it returns the pin as a string, however if either of the above conditions are False, it prints an error message and calls the welcome menu.
+If conditions are met or 'True', it returns the pin as a string, however if either of the above conditions are False, it prints an error message and calls the welcome menu.

 ##### ask_amount
 ![ask_amount](docs/ask_amount.png)

 The amount is assigned to the input asking for the user to specify a value amount.
 Using 'int' method to encompass input, the amount will be returned an integer.
 Before it is returned however, it is put through a conditional if statement to check whether the user input is above 0.
 A ValueError exception is raised if input is unexpected, such as alphabet character that cannot be converted to integer.
-A TypeError is also raised in the other functions utilising 'ask_amount' when the incorrect Value is inputted including an amount that is less than 0.
+A TypeError is also raised in other functions utilising 'ask_amount' when the incorrect Value is inputted including an amount that is less than 0.

 ##### get_account
 ![get_account](docs/get_account.png)

 This function uses the parameters of the csv file and pin returned from user input.
 The function works by opening the file in a 'read' mode.
 Utilising csv package, the function is able to read the csv file as a dictionary using "Dictreader".
 Then through a for loop, iterates through each line of the csv file, checking for the 'value' that matches the pin 'key'.
 If the pin 'key' finds a match it returns the corresponding line in the csv file.
-This row can then assigned to the 'current_user' object in the menu for use in other functions.
+This row can then assigned to the 'current_user' variable in the menu for use in other functions.
 This function also uses a try/except to raise an exception for the FileNotFoundError, if the file trying to be read does not exist.
 This error was identified in testing.
-The function returns "None" in the case of this error.
+The function returns 'None' in the case of this error.

 ##### handle_create
 ![handle_create](docs/handle_create.png)